JHU-PL-Lab/www-fpse/lecture/functors.md

 ## Defining Modules in the top loop or nesting them in a file

-* Modules can be defined in the top loop just like how we had defined nested modules in a `my_module.ml` file
+* Modules can be defined in the top loop just like how we had defined nested modules at the end of the last lecture.
-* Basic idea to input a module in top-loop: write `module My_module = struct ... end` with `my_module.ml` file contents inserted into the "..." part
+* Basic idea to input a module in top-loop: write `module Foo = struct ... end` with `foo.ml` file contents inserted into the "..." part
 * `struct` stands for structure, modules used to be called that in OCaml; view a `struct` as a synonym of a module.
 * Here is a string set example put in top-loop syntax: